 The Student Health Advocate (SHA) Program is a volunteer peer health education program at UC San Diego.
-The SHAs are an essential part of the Health Promotions Services and Student Health Services departments.
+The SHAs are an essential part of the Health Promotion Services department.

 SHAs are trained to educate other students about health issues and concerns through educational workshops, events, and campaigns.
 The SHA Program is also a registered student organization on campus and has been twice voted "Most Outstanding Student Organization".